Get saving with Trainline’s Price Prediction tool

 We know Advance rail ticket pricing is complicated and it’s easy to miss out on opportunities to save.
 With Price Prediction, we’re increasing transparency around ticket costs by giving you access to all the information you need to get the best price for your journey.
-Trainline customers currently save an average of 43% on Advance fares versus the cheapest non-Advance fares.
+Trainline customers currently save an average of 51% on Advance fares versus Anytime fares purchased on the day of travel.
 Now, with Price Prediction, you’ll be able to save an average of 49% when you buy on the day you first search for the journey.

 So how does it work?

 The way the Price Prediction tool works is delightfully simple.
 All you do is search your journey times and let the app do the rest.
 Our tech uses billions of data points from customer journey searches to predict when Advance tickets are likely to increase in price over time.
 Price Prediction gets it right 72% of the time but as we continue to collect journey search data, the tool’s accuracy will improve day by day.